qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ### Architecture of a Vector Database

 A vector database is made of multiple different entities and relations.
-Here’s a high-level overview of Qdrant’s terminologies and how they fit into the larger picture:
+Let's understand a bit of what's happening here:
 <img src="/articles_data/what-is-a-vector-database-revamp/architecture-vector-db.png" alt="Architecture Diagram of a Vector Database" width="900">

+#### Collections

-**Collections:** A [collection](https://qdrant.tech/documentation/concepts/collections/) is essentially a group of **vectors** (or “[points](https://qdrant.tech/documentation/concepts/points/)”) that are logically grouped together based on similarity or a specific task.
+A [collection](https://qdrant.tech/documentation/concepts/collections/) is essentially a group of **vectors** (or “[points](https://qdrant.tech/documentation/concepts/points/)”) that are logically grouped together **based on similarity or a specific task**.
 Every vector within a collection shares the same dimensionality and can be compared using a single metric.
+Avoid creating multiple collections unless necessary; instead, consider techniques like **sharding** for scaling across nodes or **multitenancy** for handling different use cases within the same infrastructure.

+#### Distance Metrics

-**Distance Metrics:** These metrics defines how similarity between vectors is calculated.
+These metrics defines how similarity between vectors is calculated.
 The choice of distance metric is made when creating a collection and the right choice depends on the type of data you’re working with and how the vectors were created.
 Here we have the three most common distance metrics:

 - **Euclidean Distance:** The straight-line path.
 It’s like measuring the physical distance between two points in space.
 Pick this one when the actual distance (like spatial data) matters.